voogarix/t3rn-/README.md

 ./t3rn.sh --verbose
 ```

-## 🎨 Understanding the Colors

-The tool uses a variety of colors to make the output easy to read:

-- 🟢 Green: Successful operations
-- 🔵 Blue: General information
-- 🟡 Yellow: Warnings or important notices
-- 🔴 Red: Errors or failed operations
-- 🟣 Magenta: Highlighted information
-- 🟠 Cyan: Balance information

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/voogarix/t3rn-/issues) if you want to contribute.